capstanlqc/omegat-guides/docs/_includes/omt-qa-comp.md

 If you see something like `100% (0 left) / 100% (0 left), 54`, that means that all 54 segments in the project are translated.
 If you see a number higher that zero segments left, the translation is not complete.

-If you have left some segment untranslated, proceed as follows to correct it:
+If you have left some segment(s) untranslated, proceed as follows to fix that:

   1. Press ++escape++ to close the **Project Files** window.
   2. Press ++ctrl+u++ on your keyboard to jump to the __Next Untranslated Segment__.